 At least a dozen rivers are known to have exceeded their record catches and 23 rivers landed over 1,000 salmon.
 Rod availability on some of these rivers, such as the Nordura, Langa, Laxa in Adaldalur, Hofsa, Laxa in Leirarsveit and Sog, can be secured through the professional services of Jon Sigurdsson at FishIceland.

 During the prime months of July and August, a day on a top salmon river (including transfers, full-service lodge, meals and a guide) will cost from £600 per rod.
 In contrast, availability on a good river with self catered accommodation will cost less than half this.

-between Iceland and the UK are provided by Icelandair and Iceland Express.
+Regular flights between Iceland and the UK are provided by Icelandair and Iceland Express.
 If booked in advance a return ticket can cost as little as £200.
-So if you one of the many anglers who harbor a desire to fly fish amidst stunning scenery composed of glaciers, hot springs, geysers, volcanoes, imposing peaks and expansive lava fields then visit FishIceland.com
+So if you one of the many anglers who harbor a desire to fly fish amidst stunning scenery composed of glaciers, hot springs, geysers, volcanoes, imposing peaks and expansive lava fields then visit FishIceland.com to discover more.

 2008: 84,124 salmon, 54,856 from self sustaining rivers and 29,268 from smolt project rivers.

 2009: 72,200 salmon, 53,700 from self sustaining rivers and 18,500 from smolt project rivers.